-- Any potential impacts of the works are expected to be temporary, short-term, non-significant, and limited to the construction phase. - The HRA concluded that the works do not have potential to result in LSE on the SAC. - Measures will be in place to ensure appropriate removal and disposal of waste. - The SEMP will include plans to address environmental incidents. - No impacts on the environment are expected during the operational phase as a result of works.
-The works are expected to result in positive impacts on road users during the operational phase. - As the resurfacing works will be limited to the like-for-like replacement of the structural components, there is no change to the vulnerability of the road to the risk or severity of major accidents/disasters that would impact on the environment. - Drainage improvements will likely result in improved drainage capability of sections of the A82 carriageway at this location, further reducing the risk of major accidents/disasters associated with flooding. - Mitigation measures detailed above and in the SEMP are put in place with the objective to prevent and, if required, subsequently control any potential impacts on sensitive receptors.
+- Any potential impacts of the works are expected to be temporary, short-term, non-significant, and limited to the construction phase. - Measures will be in place to ensure appropriate removal and disposal of waste. - The SEMP will include plans to address environmental incidents. - Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment. - Mitigation measures detailed above and in the SEMP are put in place with the objective to prevent and, if required, subsequently control any potential impacts on sensitive receptors.